nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## 3.7.
 Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from the Exercise book.

 ![clear command message](images/clearCommandMessage.png)